 The mixed ethnicity of Cornelia van Nijenrode and her two daughters are portrayed in great attention to detail.
 Where the painter has made their faces much flatter with a lack of sharp features.
 There is also a great attention of detail to show the wealth of this family, such as by having a fan and also a small pet dog, which were both luxuries at the time.

 This oil canvas painting called the Pieter Cnoll, Cornelia van Nijenrode, and their Daughters is painted by Jacob Coeman who created the painting in the year 1665 with the painting today being located in the Netherlands on display.

 Painting Title: David George van Lennep, Senior Merchant of the Dutch Factory at Smyrna, and his Wife and Children.
 Artist: Antoine de Favray.
 Date Created: 1769-1771.
 Amsterdam, Netherlands.

 In the center you have David George van Lennep who was a top Dutch merchant that was in charge of supplying the goods inside a major Dutch factory located in the city of Smyrna, that was located in the Ottoman Empire at the time and today is located in Turkey.

-Next to David George you have his wife Anna Marie Leidstar who is wearing traditional Ottoman Turkish clothing while holding her youngest son on her lap and being surrounded by her six other children that are evenly split around her.
+Next to David George you have his wife Anna Maria Leidstar who is wearing traditional Ottoman Turkish clothing while holding her youngest son on her lap and being surrounded by her six other children that are evenly split around her.

 On the far left you have the grandfather of the children that also happens to be dressed in fashionable Ottoman clothing from the time.
-While on the far right, you have the children’s caretaker and teacher sitting down holding an open book.
+While on the far right, you have the children’s caretaker and teacher sitting down, holding an open book.